simduchaine/nancy-bilodeau-website/data_en/home/consultation.md

 ---
-thumbnail: ""
+thumbnail: ''
-title: Online consultation
+title: Online Services
 position: 6

 ---

-Meetings can be in person or via video conference via Zoom, Skype or FaceTime.
+Appointments can be in person or via video conference using Zoom, Skype, FaceTime or any other platform.

 <a class="button" href="https://www.gorendezvous.com/homepage/111690" target="_blank">Make an appointment</a>